10 Worst Foods for People with Diabetes

 You or someone you know probably has diabetes.
 In the United States, an estimated 30 million people are living with diagnosed type 2 diabetes.
 But diabetes is actually a lot worse than that.
 Another 80 million people are living with diabetes, or prediabetes, but don't know it.

 Left unchecked, it's a condition that can lead to nerve damage, poor circulation, vision loss, kidney disease, heart disease, and other health problems.

 If you want to avoid diabetes or protect your health if you already have diabetes, clean up your diet.
 Foods that cause rapid spikes in blood sugar levels are ones you should avoid.

-Some of the worst foods for people with diabetes include:
+Some of the worst foods for diabetics include:

 - Sugary drinks (soda, energy drinks, coffee with creamer)

 - Foods containing trans fats (found in margarine, creamers, crackers, muffins, fried foods, other baked goods)